Good Reasons to Vote, even if the choice is hard

 6 Reasons Why This Evangelical Christian is Voting for Nikki Haley

 (My evangelical bonafides: I grew up in a non-denominational evangelical church and married my husband while he was in an evangelical seminary.
-He has pastored two evangelical Bible churches for a total of almost 30 years.
+He has pastored two evangelical churches for a total of almost 30 years.
 I have authored four books with evangelical publishers, including Harper Collins/Zondervan.)

 Haley at her rally in our Columbia, SC suburb last Saturday